What is the benefit to landlords?

 How does the Housing Authority assess if rent is “reasonable?”

-“Reasonable” is assessed based on federal rules.
-The Housing Authority compares the rent in your lease to rent for similar units .
+“Reasonable” is assessed based on program rules.
+The Housing Authority compares the rent in your lease to rent for similar units.
 Units are similar if they are the same size and type, and if they have similar amenities, services, age, or maintenance.
 Rent is reasonable if it is in line with rent in similar units.
 Rents may not be approved if similar homes nearby rent for less.

 Is the Payment Standard the maximum allowable rent?